Misfits, "Walk Among Us" Album Review

 Long before death and black metal re-defined the limits of audio terror, and way before bands like GWAR, Marilyn Manson, and Slipknot took the art of on-stage theatrics to new depths of depravity, New Jersey's favorite group of splatter punks, the Misfits, had already cornered the market on kitschy/cool horror rock.

 The Misfits were formed in Lodi, New Jersey in 1977 by Elvis-obsessed vocalist Glenn Anzalone (aka Glenn Danzig) and bassist Jerry Caiafa (aka Jerry Only).
-Armed with a ghoulish look ripped straight from the pages of "Famous Monsters" magazine and packing an impressive array of short, sweet, retro-flavored punk rock songs inspired by the great Z-Grade monster movies of the 1950s and '60s, the Misfits went through numerous drummers and guitar players until the lineup was solidified with the additions of Jerry's guitarist brother Doyle (aka Doyle Wolfgang von Frankenstein) and drummer Arthur "Googy."
+Armed with a ghoulish look ripped straight from the pages of "Famous Monsters" magazine and packing an impressive array of short, sweet, retro-flavored punk rock songs inspired by the great Z-Grade monster movies of the 1950s, the Misfits went through numerous drummers and guitar players until the lineup was solidified with the additions of Jerry's guitarist brother Doyle (aka Doyle Wolfgang von Frankenstein) and drummer Arthur "Googy."

 After releasing several singles and EPs on their own Plan 9 record label, the Misfits signed to Ruby/Slash Records to release their debut full-length album, 1982's Walk Among Us, which became an instant cult classic.

-Like their tri-state area neighbors in the Ramones, the Misfits didn't screw around dragging songs out -- they preferred to hit and run, usually in two minutes or less per song.
-On Walk Among Us, they burn through 13 songs (an appropriate number, considering their horror-ific personas) in just under 25 minutes!
+Like their tri-state area neighbors in the Ramones, the Misfits didn't screw around dragging things out -- they preferred to hit and run, usually in two minutes or less per song.
+On Walk Among Us, they burn through 13 tracks (an appropriate number, considering their horror-ific personas) in just under 25 minutes!
 The longest cut on the album is the three-minute, eight second "Hatebreeders" (one of my personal favorites) which is practically an epic by these guys' standards.

 Be warned: for some, the sound of early Misfits material is the textbook definition of "acquired taste."
 The blasting, crunching guitar and bass and flailing drum abuse combines with Danzig's banshee howls and the lo-fi, hollow, fast-n-cheap production quality to create songs that resemble a late-night TV transmission from another world, where zombies roam the streets and aliens are landing in the fields.